chirpley/docs/docs/source/asinfluencer.rst

   Influencer Invitation

-From this point influencers can accept the presented deal until the budget of the campaign-service is filled.
+From this point all invited influencers can accept the presented deal until the budget of the campaign-service is filled.

 It depends on the number available influencers in the selected market-niche and the available service-budget, how fast an influencer must react on the invite.
 We have several systems in-place which regulate the participation of influencers to have the best outcome for the brands promotion.